compassionprojects/socialchange/README.md

 ## Analytics

 We are using umami.is service for measuring traffic and usage of the website.
+You can view the usage [here](https://analytics.eu.umami.is/share/mySj64rsFfYO3Y0p/socialchange)